grompe/BTWTweak/patcher/readme.txt

 - Fixed extraneous attempts to integrate with Deco addon.

+- Changed creepers to stop hissing sounds when sheared or killed.
+It was strange hearing the hiss after there is nothing to hiss (with).

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.